bollu/bollu.github.io/README.md

 lrwxrwxrwx 1 floobits bollu       3 Jan  1  1970 nix-store -> nix
 ```

+It seems the way this works is that the `nix` tool figures out from what
+_symlink_ it's being invoked to decide what to do.
+God, that's ugly? brilliant?
+I don't even know.

 ### How does `writeFile` work?

 - `cowsay` in nixpkgs